 I’m at least 20 lbs. overweight, sleep and 4 small children don’t mix, and I only run if being chased…so don’t look for my expertise on the first three of those items above.
 However, we’ve done pretty well with our finances.
 In fact, we were able to become 100% debt free in 2011 (including our home) and have never looked back.
 That means one of two things: 1) we make a ton of money and can blow it all at will, or 2) we make a budget every month and stick to it.
 Trust me…it is #2.
 [Read more…]

-The thing I’ve long hailed is that no matter what your lot in life, health insurance is a necessity.
+The thing I’ve long hailed is that no matter what your lot in life and visited rehab in Gainesville to get rid of drinking, health insurance is a necessity.
 I believe you take too big a risk of sinking your financial ship if you do not carry at least basic major medical coverage of some sort, and I even dedicated a portion of my book to that very notion.
 [Read more…]